ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 Sphinx themes can be installed either as a directory of files or a zip file.
-To start, set up the themes directory, which typically is something like "_themes" located in your source files directory.
+To start, set up the themes directory, which typically is something like "_themes" located in your Sphinx source directory.

 {% highlight bash %}
 $ cd /path/to/source
 $ mkdir -p _themes
 {% endhighlight %}

-Next, download the most current "[bootstrap.zip][sbt_zip]" them zip file from GitHub.
+Next, download the most current "[bootstrap.zip][sbt_zip]" archive from GitHub.
 Note that older zipped theme files are available at the [downloads][sbt_downloads] page, with git hash suffixes.